10 Mindset Shifts of Successful Bariatric Patients

-I’ve had the privilege of working with weight-loss surgery patients since 2009 when I first passed my boards and became a dietitian.
+I’ve had the privilege of walking alongside bariatric surgery patients since 2009 when I first passed my boards and became a dietitian.
+After all these years I can firmly say, mindset shifts before or after bariatric surgery matters.

 I share this with encouragement that you won’t get it all right, all the time.
-But when you focus on doing these things as much as you can, you will have success in your journey!
+But when you put the focus in these places instead of just the scale, the payoff is far bigger than a good weigh-in day!

 1. They make changes before they have surgery.